mehanaz2808/PDS-Assignment-3-and-4/README.md

 # PDS-Assignment-3-and-4

+1) Use any open-source API to access some data in Jason format and then parse the Jason data and display it as some kind of dashboard.

 a.
 When consuming APIs with Python, you may use python library: requests.
 With it, you should be able to do most, if not all, of the actions required to consume any public API (for